anotherjesse/ai-seance/README.md

+## Instructions:

+- visit the website
+- type a new prompt, hit enter to load
+- hit escape to clear the text input

+## TODO

 high priority:

 - [ ] allow prompter to set seed
 - [ ] play sound effect when running a new prompt
 - [ ] record of prompts and outputs
-- [ ] empty text input after image loads
+- [x] empty text input if prompter hits escape
 - [ ] determine correct model (currently SD3)

 medium priority: